ondat/service/readme.md

 $ dapper -m bind clean go

 # Commit your changes with helpful documentation.
 # Commit any changes to golang source files.
-This is not an optional step.

 # Push to your branch and submit a PR.
 DO NOT push to master.
 $ git push